psi4/psi4/doc/sphinxman/source/proc_py.rst

             'dct'           : run_dct,

-Then in :source:`psi4/driver/procrouting/proc.py`, the select function runs through reference (always outer loop) and type (inner loop) to specify the proc function to call for any able, non-default module (*e.g.*, ``mtd_type == 'DETCI'`` ) or able, default module (*e.g.*, ``mtd_typd == ['', 'FNOCC']`` ).
+Then in :source:`psi4/driver/procrouting/proc.py`, the select function runs through reference, type, and possibly freeze_core to specify the proc function to call for any able, non-default module (*e.g.*, ``mtd_type == 'DETCI'`` ) or able, default module (*e.g.*, ``mtd_typd == ['', 'FNOCC']`` ).
 Don't worry about 'else' statements as anything that falls through will be